totalspectrum/spin2cpp/doc/c.md

 #### Variable length arrays

 Variable length arrays are not supported.
+A work-around is to use the `__builtin_alloca()` function to allocate memory on the stack.

 ## Preprocessor